fission/examples/python/TwitterBot/README.md

 # Twitter Bot

 This sample application shows how you can create a Twitter bot to interact with users on Twitter.
-This is a basic application to showcase the use case, you can build on top of this and automate your Twitter interactions.
+This is a basic application to showcase the use case, you can build on top of this and automate your Twitter interactions using Fission functions.

 ## Application

 The sample application is a simple Twitter bot to help you interact with users on Twitter.
 The app uses **Twitter API** to interact with Twitter.
-It looks for mentions and replies to every tweet that mentions you with a predefined message.
+It looks for tweets that mention you and replies to every tweet with a predefined message.
 After responding to each tweet, the app sends a message to a **Slack Workspace** using a webhook url.

 The application is written in Python, uses **Tweepy** and **Slack SDK** along with standard Python libraries.